Our methodology

 - the total number of questions answered by the candidate;

-- whether or not each question was answered correctly;
+- whether each question was answered correctly, and;

-- the parameters associated with each question (difficulty level, ability to discriminate, place in the matrix).
+- the parameters associated with each question (difficulty level, ability to discriminate, location in the matrix).